Festival Staff / January 30, 2018

 With Vampires, There Were Rules

-Former poet, then music critic, then Ottoman scholar, Kirsten Voris enjoys touring all of these aspirational truck stops via creative nonfiction.
+A former poet then music critic then Ottoman scholar, Kirsten Voris enjoys touring all of these aspirational truck stops via creative nonfiction.
 Her writing has appeared in Hippocampus, Superstition Review, and Knickknackery.
 She has performed at Odyssey Tucson and her essay Zamzam will appear in the forthcoming Expat Sofra: Recipes of Foreign Life in Turkey.
 She is a science editor who used to live in Ankara, Turkey.

 Judge: “This is a precisely calibrated glimpse inside a young girl’s mind as she paces uncomfortably at the brink of womanhood.
 It’s a short piece, but that means there’s not a wasted breath.”